Norwegian Exchange Program

 - The student remains in good academic and professional standing at the host university.

 The host university should provide or arrange for suitable housing for the duration of the students' exchange visits.

 To receive credit toward a degree for acceptable graduate work taken at any participating university, students must have official transcripts forwarded to their home university, and must also file records with their host university.
-UND will allow credit for work taken at another university only when it appears on the student's official transcript, is acceptable for a post-baccalaureate degree credit at the offering institution, and is deemed appropriate to the student's program of study by the UND School of Medicine and Health Sciences.
+UND will allow credit for work taken at another university only when it appears on the student's official transcript, is acceptable for a post-baccalaureate degree credit at the offering institution, and is deemed appropriate to the student's program of study by the UND School of Medicine & Health Sciences.